vuejs/v2.vuejs.org/source/perf/index.md

 10 runs average, faster is better.
 Data collected on an <span id="_machine"></span> with a <span id="_cpu"></span> Processor under <span id="_os"></span>.

 <ul id="benchmark-results"></ul>

-Please note these numbers only reflect one very specific use case and the outcome could be drastically different depending on implementation and interactions measured.
-However, this could at least provide some perspective in terms of general performance.

 You can run these benchmarks in your browser [here](/perf/todomvc-benchmark/).